rkoschmitzky/logbook/README.md

 <img src="https://github.com/rkoschmitzky/logbook/blob/master/.graphics/text_coloring.gif" width="400">

 #### Recorditems Formatting
-By default the logbook handlers doesn't use a formatting.
-It will use the `LogRecord.msg` attribute as the recorditem's text.
+By default, the logbook handlers doesn't use a formatter.
+It will use the `LogRecord.getMessage()` attribute as the recorditem's text.
 A formatter can be set easily by using the `handler` property on the logbook instance.

 ```python